$0 Colorado Adoption Quick-Start Checklist

 Step 1: Confirm consent.

 Both parties must consent to the adoption in writing.
 Unlike minor adoption, there are no biological parent rights to terminate — the adoptee is an adult making their own legal decision.
-If the adoptee is married, their spouse's consent may also be required under Colorado law, because adoption changes the family relationship in ways that affect the spouse's legal position (including inheritance rights and potential support obligations).
+If the adoptee is married, ask the court or counsel whether any additional spouse-consent requirement applies to the case.

 Step 2: File the petition.